 Does this sound like you?
-You’ve gone through close to 4 years of college, but your GPA just isn’t where you were planning it to be, and you’re worried about your chances for getting into medical school.
+You’ve gone through close to 4 years of college, but your GPA just isn’t where you hoped it would be, and you’re worried about your chances of getting into medical school.
 Or maybe you decided late in your college career to pursue something as rigorous and competitive as medicine.
 I have good news—there’s still hope.
 Here’s how you can get into medical school with a low GPA.

 I’ll start by saying your GPA is one of the most important factors in your application.
 The importance of learning from your mistakes and changing systems to produce more desirable results cannot be overstated.
 This is a skill that will serve you well as a future medical student, physician, and human being.
 If you are unwilling to revisit your systems and optimize your studying, learning, and testing strategies, you will not be successful in this journey.